The Botanist Islay Dry Gin

 Find your perfect gin

-The Bruichladdich Distillery was built and established by the Harvey Brothers in 1881 on the shore of Loch Indaal on the island of Islay on the west coast of Scotland.
+The Bruichladdich Distillery was built and established by the Harvey Brothers in 1881 on the shore of Loch Indaal on the Inner Hebridean island of Islay on the west coast of Scotland.
 Robert, William, and John Harvey came from a family with over a century of historical ties to distilling, including establishing two Glasgow-based distilleries.
 John designed the layout of Bruichladdich Distillery, Robert handled the engineering, and William managed the finance.
 When the distillery opened its doors, it was unlike any other distillery on the island.
-When it opened, it featured state-of-the-art distillation equipment and a distillery layout set around a central courtyard, providing easy access to all the buildings.
+When it opened, it featured state-of-the-art distillation equipment and a distillery layout around a central courtyard, providing easy access to all the buildings.

 In 2010, a Lomond Still, the last in working order, was rescued from the demolition of the Inverleven distillery in Dumbarton.
 With some slight modifications under the guidance of Jim McEwan, the Lomond Still was sympathetically installed and commissioned at the distillery to help create a smoother new make spirit.
 The still would eventually become affectionately known as ‘Ugly Betty’ due to its unusual appearance.
-It was also around the time the idea of an Islay Scottish Gin featuring local botanicals was discussed.
-With the ongoing growth of the gin category, Jim and the team knew there was a unique opportunity to create the first Islay-based Scottish Gin.
+It was also around that time when Mark Renyier and Jim McEwan discussed the idea of an Islay Scottish Gin featuring local botanicals.
+With the ongoing growth of the gin category, Jim and the team knew there was a unique opportunity to create the first Islay-based Scottish Gin due to a growing demand for craft gins that featured locally foraged botanicals.

-Around this time, there was also a growing demand for craft gins that featured locally foraged botanicals.
-With the help of two local botanists, Jim began building a botanical library of what local botanicals would work in a gin.
-After testing and refinement, a final recipe that reflected the seasons and natural larder on the island was chosen.
-With a distillation process taking 17 hours, some of the botanicals are macerated overnight on the still, with the more delicate botanicals placed in a botanical basket that hung inside the head of the still.
-The progressive Hebridean distillers have continued to push forward with spirits, including variations of The Botanist Islay Dry Gin, with the island and its people at their heart under the guidance of current Master Distiller Adam Hannett.
+With the help of two local botanists, Dr. Richard and Mavis Gulliver, Jim began building a botanical library of what local botanicals would work in a gin.
+After testing and refinement, a final recipe reflected the island’s seasons and natural larder.
+After various recipe developments, the final recipe featured twenty two island botanicals and nine classic gin botanicals.
+With a distillation process taking 17 hours, some of the botanicals are macerated overnight in the still, with the more delicate botanicals placed in a botanical basket that hung inside the head of the still.

 Find your perfect gin